cui0v0/Quark/zeta-todo/README.md

 So tl;dr for zeta-fying a module:

-* swap LoadModule to ZetaLoadModule, remove hasSubscriptions/subscribeOn, and if the module is truly client-only add `side = ModuleSide.CLIENT_ONLY`,
+* swap LoadModule to ZetaLoadModule, remove hasSubscriptions/subscribeOn
 * change the superclass from `QuarkModule` to `ZetaModule`,
 * move everything marked `@OnlyIn(Dist.CLIENT)` (and all `@SubscribeEvent`s if subscribeOn was formerly `Dist.CLIENT` only) into a client module replacement,
 * create cross-platform versions of any missing `@SubscribeEvent`s in Zeta and subscribe to them with `@PlayEvent`,